 IFRS 16 was issued in January 2016 and it replaces IAS 17 Leases, IFRIC 4 Determining whether an Arrangement contains a Lease, SIC-15 Operating Leases-Incentives and SIC-27 Evaluating the Substance of Transactions Involving the Legal Form of a Lease.
-IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account for all leases under a single on-balance sheet model similar to the accounting for finance leases under IAS 17.
-The standard includes two recognition exemptions for lessees - leases of 'low-value' assets (e.g., personal computers) and short-term leases (i.e., leases with a lease term of 12 months or less).
+IFRS 16 sets out the principles for the recognition, measurement, presentation and disclosure of leases and requires lessees to account

+United Projects Company For Aviation Services K.S.C.P and Subsidiaries NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS For the year ended 31 December 2016 for all leases under a single on-balance sheet model similar to the accounting for finance leases under IAS 17.
+The standard includes two recognition exemptions for lesses - leases of 'low-value' assets (e.g., personal computers) and short-term leases (i.e., leases with a lease term of 12 months or less).
 At the commencement date of a lease, a lessee will recognise a liability to make lease payments (i.e., the lease liability) and an asset representing the right to use the underlying asset during the lease term (i.e., the right-of-use asset).
 Lessees will be required to separately recognise the interest expense on the lease liability and the depreciation expense on the right-of-use asset.